 These are important challenges, and we will need significant research and testing to answer these questions.
 But, they are similar to the challenges that platform companies already take on in order to develop their products.
 We simply need sufficient resourcing, which is not an insurmountable deterrent.

 Adding functionality such as on-device contextualisation could lead to a slippery slope scenario where governments compel companies to push their propaganda or censor fact checks that contradict their messaging.

 There is a trade-off that needs to be weighed here: is the potential slippery slope more likely than the real and present danger to end-to-end encryption?
 Australia and Vietnam have already attempted to neutralize encryption and India is next in line, using the harms of misinformation as a primary rationale.
 We believe that checks against misinformation could reduce the likelihood that end-to-end encryption is made illegal.

 Technology alone won’t “solve” or “stop” misinformation, and this piece addresses just one part of a single vector in a much larger ecosystem of challenges.
 To significantly alleviate the harms of misinformation, without creating a cure worse than the disease, will involve the careful actions of many stakeholders.
-We believe that this approach of client-side context, harnessing both fact checkers and technology changes, will likely to scale better than either standing alone, without the privacy loss that many other proposals require.
+We believe that this approach of on-device context, harnessing both fact checkers and technology changes, will likely to scale better than either standing alone, without the privacy loss that many other proposals require.